jmoz-moz/Personnal-Projects/README.md

 Hello All!

-These are my personnal project I've worked on using Python.
+These are my personnal projects I've worked on using Python.